 Here are some signs your child is addicted to technology…

-- She can’t entertain herself without electronics.
+- can’t entertain self without electronics

-- He can’t manage guidelines surrounding electronics.
+- can’t manage guidelines surrounding electronics

 Older kids are entering a digital world with social issues connected to cyber bullying with texting, social media, adult content websites, and violent video games.
 We are just beginning to learn the trickle effect of advanced time spent connected to screens and children plugged into technology.

 Sometimes things get out of hand before we realize what happened.
 Don’t be too hard on yourself.
-It’s never too late to reframe your family’s technology rules from an attached parenting approach.
+It’s never too late to reframe your family’s tech rules from an attached parenting approach.

 Here’s an exceptional guide to setting effective screen limits for your child.

-How to Prevent/ Fix Technology Addiction
+How to Prevent or Fix Technology Addiction

 The key is to be upbeat and excited about non-screen activities.
 Don’t use them as a punishment or you may end up making screens even more attractive to them.

 When my oldest child repeatedly asked to use my phone when he was bored, I would respond by starting a conversation that stimulated his imagination or would encourage him to go outside and play or explore.
 I told him I’m always open to talking with him and that I want to hear his thoughts and opinions.
 That conversation (and a few reminders) ended the habit he had formed of always asking for my phone out of boredom.

-Give your child more freedom
+2. Give your child more freedom

 The summer months are ideal for getting outside more and sitting in front of a screen less.
 This is the best tip for an older child who can’t get enough video games.
-Give them the freedom to free-range with a friend, visit a local park, or just to explore!
+Give them the freedom to free-range hang out with a trusted friend, visit a local park, or just to explore!

-Insist on electronic-free play dates
+3. Host electronic-free play dates